overwolf/overwolf.github.io/docs/api/overwolf-games-events-lol.md

 #### *jungle_camp* note:

 Boolean values:
-* vision - true / false representing whether we have vision on the camp in question and

 * alive - true / false representing whether they are alive or dead (this information is true whether it is killed by an enemy or an ally).
+* vision - true / false representing whether we have vision on the camp in question (vision is being updated once the alive state changes).

 Possible Values: